 And it takes up the fossil fuel industry's campaign against policies to protect the climate, declaring that environmentalism "is not a political cause, but a pseudo-religion meant to baptize liberals' ruthless pursuit of absolute power in the holy water of environmental virtue."
 Philadelphia Inquirer columnist Will Bunch calls the Project 2025 climate agenda a "blueprint for destroying the planet."
+63 ideologically pure online education-no "wokeness" allowed.65

-Although it is separate from the Trump campaign's own published "Agenda 47," 64 Project 2025's policy roadmap aligns with its authoritarian plans, which include seizing the endowments of top universities to fund the creation of a massive "American Academy" offering free and ideologically pure online education-no
+Although it is separate from the Trump campaign's own published "Agenda 47,"64 Project 2025's policy roadmap aligns with its authoritarian plans, which include seizing the endowments of top universities to fund the creation of a massive "American Academy" offering free and